Silas Younkin was born on Dec. 28, 1844 at Paddytown, Upper Turkeyfoot Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

 Beatrice and Homer shared an unusual connection in having lost male relatives in railroad accidents.
 Homer was but a boy of seven when his father had been killed in a gruesome railroad accident in Baltimore, MD, with an obituary published in German in Baltimore's Der Deutsche Correspondent newspaper.

-The Rushes had one son, Dr. Phillip B. Rush.
+The Rushes had one son, Dr. Philip B. Rush.